2022 Rangpur City Corporation election

-The 2022 Rangpur City Corporation election was a Bangladeshi local governmental election held on 27 December 2022.
-The City Corporation elections are held every five years, and this was the third of its kind in Rangpur.
-The mayor and 44 councilors of the corporation were elected in this election.
-A total of 9 candidates contested in the mayoral election, and other 246 contesting for general councils and reserved (women) seats.
+The 2022 Rangpur City Corporation election was a local government election in the city of Rangpur, Bangladesh, held on 27 December 2022 to elect the Mayor of Rangpur and the Rangpur City Council.
+The election resulted in a victory for the Jatiya Party (Ershad) candidate Mostafizar Rahman Mostafa.
+In the 44-member City Council, the Awami League won 14 seats, while Jatiya Party won 9 seats, the Bangladesh Nationalist Party won 2 seats, the Socialist Party of Bangladesh won 1 seat, and independents won 18 seats.
 Jatiya Party's Mostafizar Rahman Mostafa held the mayoral post by winning in a huge margin with ruling Awami League's candidate landing as fourth.

 Prior to the election, Rangpur was the only city held by the Jatiya Party (Ershad), the main opposition party in the Jatiya Sangsad.
 It was also one of the two city corporations which was held by other parties except Awami League.
 According to political analysts, the elections held significance for the Awami League-government and the newly formed Election Commission under Kazi Habibul Awwal- because election commissions under the government is accused by the Bangladesh Nationalist Party (BNP) of being a 'puppet commission' of the government to turn Bangladesh into a de facto one-party state under Awami League.
 As Cumilla City Corporation's mayoral post was lost by Bangladesh Nationalist Party to Awami League in an election in June same year, the accusations rose.
 (Note: Although many experts believed that the incumbent BNP-loyalist candidate lost because of grouping in the party and other 'party rebel' candidates.)